Jon Richardson: 2020s

 In 2020, Richardson appeared in the mockumentary sitcom Meet the Richardsons for UKTV's Dave and presented Channel Hopping With Jon Richardson on Comedy Central.
 The former is a documentary-style sitcom written by Richardson's wife Lucy Beaumont with Tim Reid, in which Lucy has to deal with an exaggerated version of Richardson's character, whilst the latter is a weird TV clips show in the style of Clive James on Television, but with Richardson presenting and two other guests discussing the clips each week.
-In 2020 Richardson also launched the podcast Jon Richardson and the Futurenauts with co-hosts Mark Stevenson and Ed Gillespie to discuss systemic societal problems and their solutions.
+In 2020, Richardson also launched the podcast Jon Richardson and the Futurenauts with co-hosts Mark Stevenson and Ed Gillespie to discuss systemic societal problems and their solutions.
 The podcast has received overwhelming positive reviews.
 The Arts Desk remarked "without making light of [the subject matter], Richardson and Co find the funny."
 Since 2020, Richardson has also co-hosted the Down the Dog podcast with Matt Forde.

 In January 2023, Richardson and Beaumont launched Jon & Lucy's Odd Couples - a panel show featuring celebrity couples answering questions about their private lives and performing various tasks to test their relationships.
 The show was first announced in 2022 with an order of 6 hour-long episodes.

 On 13 August 2024, it was announced that Richardson would return to radio in September that same year to present a Saturday-morning show on Absolute Radio.

 On 1 April 2025, Richardson posted a video to social media announcing he was retiring from comedy to go into teaching, something he had dreams of since being a child.
-In reality this was an April Fools joke to announce that he would join the cast of the school-based drama series Waterloo Road for its sixteenth series.
+In reality, this was an April Fools joke to announce that he would join the cast of the school-based drama series Waterloo Road for its sixteenth series.
+In the show, Richardson appears as a new character, media studies teacher Darius Donovan.